-1. INSTRUCTING
+1. Instructing

+- Use when:

-user needs to tell system what to do RSP defines as indirect (as opposed to 'direct manipulation')
+- User needs to tell system what to do

+RSP defines as indirect (as opposed to 'direct manipulation')

-common conceptual model:
+- Common conceptual model:

-- word processors (open, close, save, etc.) - VCRS/DVD players (play, rewind, pause, etc.)
+- Word processors (open, close, save, etc.)

+- Vcrs/dvd players (play, rewind, pause, etc.)

-benefit: supports quick and efficient operations
+- Benefit: supports quick and efficient operations

-- good for repetitive actions on more than one object - must be aware of the possibilities learned user needs have a dialogue, i.e. back-and-forth.
+- Good for repetitive actions on more than one object

+- Must be aware of the possibilities learned

-2. CONVERSING
+2. Conversing